tfachada/thesist/template/Chapters/0-Quick-guide.typ

   ]
 ]

-=== A note about equations
+=== Equations

-Although equations don't need to be listed, they still need to be centered and numbered, just like figures.
+Equations don't need to be indexed, but they still need to be numbered and centered, just like figures.

 #linebreak()